Kathak: Instruments

 The ensemble of musical instruments vary with any Kathak performer, ranging from two to twelve classical Indian instruments, or more in versions with synthetic innovations.
 The most common instruments that go with Kathak are tabla (a pair of hand drums) that sync with the dancer's feet rhythms, sarangi, or harmonium with manjira (hand cymbals) that meters the tal (cycle), and other instruments to add effect, depth, and structure to the expressive stage of a Kathak performance.

 Music

 The ancient music genre of India, Dhrupad, was re-introduced into Kathak for the first time by India's senior Kathak exponent Mahamahopadhyay Dr. Pandit Puru Dadheech.
 He is India's first Kathak dancer to bring back Dhrupad on the formal Kathak stage and this composition in 28 matra.
 Shankar Pralayankar, his Dhrupad composition, has the unique status of regularly being sung in concerts by Dhrupad maestros the Gundecha Brothers.

 Gharanas

-Kathak is a diffuse tradition, of which three gharanas (schools) are most well known and studied – Jaipur, Varanasi, and Lucknow.
+Kathak is a diffuse tradition, of which four gharanas (schools) are most well known and studied – Jaipur, Varanasi, and Lucknow and Raigarh.
 The schools place different relative emphasis between aspects of a Kathak performance, such as the acting versus footwork.
 The Lucknow style, for example, emphasizes acting while Jaipur style emphasizes the dance and footwork.
 Traditionally, the Jaipur gharana has had a strong spiritual flavor, covering a diverse range of ideas in Vaishnavism and Shaivism.